mpruna/prasleas/_posts/2020-06-15-Machine-Learning-Evaluation.md

 #### Root Mean Square Logarithmic Error

-RMSLE metric only considers the relative error between and the Predicted and the actual value and the scale of the error are not significant.
+RMSLE metric only considers the relative error between and the predicted and the actual value.
+The scale of the error is not important.

 $$
 \sqrt{\sum_{i=1}^{n} \frac{(log(xi+1)-log(yi-1)^2}{n}}